Latino vote "can't be ignored anymore" after Trump's projected win in Florida

 Latinos make up a 20% share of Florida's electorate, according to Pew Research, making their vote crucial in the key swing state.
 Cuban-Americans, who have typically voted Republican in the state, voted at similar levels for Mr. Trump in the 2020 election compared to 2016, according to CBS News' exit poll.
 However, his biggest improvement among Hispanics was not with those who identify as Cubans.

-Despite Democratic presidential candidate Joe Biden winning overall support from Hispanics in Florida, Mr. Trump performed 12 points better with all Hispanics, the poll found.
+Despite Democratic presidential candidate Joe Biden winning overall support from Hispanics in Florida, Mr. Trump performed 12 points better with all Hispanics than he did four years ago, the poll found.
 Prior to Election Day, Biden received strong support from Puerto Ricans in state.

 On "CBS This Morning" on Wednesday, Salinas noted how Republicans courted the Latino vote in Florida while the Biden campaign did not.